lamastex/lamastex.github.io/_pages/consulting/industry/SE/CombientAB/CombientAB-MathsATUppsala/dataScienceProgramsInSE/Masters/ChalmersPresentationAtCramerSocMeetingOrebro2018.md

 Combient partly supported my visit to Orebro to participate in a statistical meeting and one of Cramer society on the theme of data science.
 Here is summary of event of relevance to Combient's mission on increasing industry-academia collaboration/coordination, specifically as summarized within `(` and `)` in next paragraph.

-Here is a brief visual summary of the presentation by Professor Johan Jonasson of Chalmers University (it is primarily meant for sharing with Combient's Data Scientist and Executives in order to anticipate and optimize the track-specific training and placement of data science interns in their final semester of such a program in appropriate positions in Combient's co-owners and members via funneling out through an existing initiative by Jan-Erik Gustavsson from [this website - ACTION Jan-Erik pass latest academia/industry combient URL to Raaz via email](...)):
+Here is a brief visual summary of the presentation by Professor Johan Jonasson of Chalmers University (it is primarily meant for sharing with Combient's Data Scientist and Executives in order to anticipate and optimize the track-specific training and placement of data science interns in their final semester of such a program in appropriate positions in Combient's co-owners and members via funneling out through an existing initiative by Jan-Erik Gustavsson from [here](https://sites.google.com/a/combient.com/combient-academia/)):

 * <img src="https://github.com/lamastex/lamastex.github.io/raw/master/_pages/consulting/industry/SE/CombientAB/CombientAB-MathsATUppsala/dataScienceProgramsInSE/Masters/ChalmersPresentationAtCramerSocMeetingOrebro2018/images/dataScienceMScChalmersStyle_0_small.jpg">